Army Headquarters (United Kingdom)

 Army Headquarters is a British Army organisation based at Marlborough Lines, Hampshire.
+It is the name given to the staff supporting the Chief of the General Staff, currently General Sir Roland Walker.
+However, a significant staff remains at Ministry of Defence Main Building, in Whitehall.

 The equivalent in the Royal Navy is Navy Command Headquarters at Portsmouth, and the equivalent in the Royal Air Force is Headquarters Air Command at High Wycombe.